PritRaj1/JAX-ThermoEBM/README.md

 This is how we parameterised the learning gradient variance.
 Different temperature schedules facilitate more or less variance to manifest in the log-marginal likelihood, which in turn manifests in the learning gradient.

 Of course, as complicated as this is, there's much more to this study, (hence the 42-page report).
 The latent space energy-based prior model is an entire topic to explore itself.
-Additionally, quantifying the perceptual quality of a set of artificially-generated images (in an unbiased manner) was also very challenging too.
+Additionally, quantifying the perceptual quality of a set of artificially-generated images (in an unbiased manner) was very challenging too.
 The [report]([url](https://github.com/PritRaj1/JAX-ThermoEBM/blob/main/MEng%20Report.pdf)) stands as a more in-depth outline of everything I did.

 Thanks!